mapeditor/tiled/docs/reference/json-map-format.rst

 .. csv-table::
     :header: Field, Type, Description
-    :widths: 10, 5, 40
+    :widths: 1, 1, 4

     backgroundcolor,  string,           "Hex-formatted color (#RRGGBB or #AARRGGBB) (optional)" height,           int,              "Number of tile rows"
-    hexsidelength,    int,              "Length of the side of a hex tile in pixels" infinite,         bool,             "Whether the map has infinite dimensions" layers,           array,            "Array of :ref:`Layers <json-layer>`"
+    hexsidelength,    int,              "Length of the side of a hex tile in pixels (hexagonal maps only)" infinite,         bool,             "Whether the map has infinite dimensions" layers,           array,            "Array of :ref:`Layers <json-layer>`"
     nextlayerid,      int,              "Auto-increments for each layer"
-    nextobjectid,     int,              "Auto-increments for each placed object" orientation,      string,           "``orthogonal``, ``isometric``, ``staggered`` or ``hexagonal``" properties,       array,            "A list of properties (name, value, type)." renderorder,      string,           "``right-down`` (the default), ``right-up``, ``left-down`` or ``left-up`` (orthogonal maps only)" staggeraxis,      string,           "``x`` or ``y`` (staggered / hexagonal maps only)" staggerindex,     string,           "``odd`` or ``even`` (staggered / hexagonal maps only)"
+    nextobjectid,     int,              "Auto-increments for each placed object" orientation,      string,           "``orthogonal``, ``isometric``, ``staggered`` or ``hexagonal``" properties,       array,            "Array of :ref:`Properties <json-property>`"
+    renderorder,      string,           "``right-down`` (the default), ``right-up``, ``left-down`` or ``left-up`` (orthogonal maps only)" staggeraxis,      string,           "``x`` or ``y`` (staggered / hexagonal maps only)" staggerindex,     string,           "``odd`` or ``even`` (staggered / hexagonal maps only)"